aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

-# Welcome to the EST Server for AWS IoT
+# Welcome to the EST Server for IoT Zero Touch Provisioning

 This CDK application deploys an Enrollment over Secure Transport (EST) server, which is a way for an IoT device to obtain a certificate without exposing any secret and without human intervention.
 It makes Zero-Trust and Zero-Touch possible.